 The Pleiades is an open star cluster, meaning that it is not held together by a strong gravitational force.
 The stars stay together only because of their similar movements in relation to other celestial objects.

 We can see the Pleiades star cluster with the naked eye because it is quite close to our planet, one of the closest of all the star clusters we know of.

 When to Image the Pleiades

-If you’re interested in capturing the beauty of the Pleiades for yourself, it’s best to observe the cluster during the winter months when it is high in the sky.
-There are two ways to photograph this deep sky object, either using a DSLR with a widefield or telephoto lens or with a telescope and camera.
+If you’re interested in capturing the beauty of the Pleiades star cluster for yourself, it’s best to observe the cluster during the winter months when it is high in the sky.
+There are two ways to photograph this deep sky object, either with a DSLR with a wide-field or telephoto lens or with a telescope and camera.

-I notice that where I am in the Northern hemisphere, I start to see the Pleiades come up above the horizon from about September first quite late in the evening, say after eleven O’clock or so, and then it gradually rises earlier.
-By January, Pleiades is well into the higher elevations of the sky and the advantage here is that we can image it right up in the darkest part of the sky including as it moves through the zenith.
+I notice that where I am in the Northern Hemisphere, I start to see the Pleiades come up above the horizon from about September 1 quite late in the evening, say after eleven O’clock or so, and then it gradually rises earlier.
+By January, Pleiades is well into the higher elevations of the sky, and the advantage here is that we can image it right up in the darkest part of the sky, including as it moves through the zenith.

 In the Southern Hemisphere, the Pleiades can best be seen during the summer months.